maggit/gopostal/Readme.md

 ` TEST_EMAIL_URL `

 ## TODO
+* Finish up mail interface
+* Move send_email to use the mail interface
 * Add send by batch support (needs to connect to db)
-* Complete examples
 * Write tests
-* Add Sendgrid support
-* Add Amazon AWS support (https://github.com/sourcegraph/go-ses)

 ## LICENSE